wesleybeckner/data_science_foundations/docs/project/P3_1_Step_Look_Ahead_Agents.md

 <a name='x.0.1'></a>

-### 4.0.2 Load Dataset
+### 3.0.2 Load Dataset

 [back to top](#top)

-## 4.1 Rethinking gameplay
+## 3.1 Rethinking gameplay

 To implement the broader strategies used in game theory and machine learning, we need to rebroadcast our approach to creating our AI agent.
-In the heurstical agent model, we thought in terms of checking for specific move types, defined by what kind of advantage they give us during game play, i.e. see if a winning move is available, a blocking move, if the center place is free, etc. Rather than thinking with this _look and check_ mindset that is centered around specific strategies and our own prior knowledge about the game (we _know_ that a center piece is statistically likely to give us a higher chance of winning) we will evaluate every available move to the AI, and rate them quantitatively.
+In the heurstical agent model, we thought in terms of checking for specific move types, defined by what kind of advantage they give us during game play, i.e. see if a winning move is available, a blocking move, if a corner place is free, etc. Rather than thinking with this _look and check_ mindset that is centered around specific strategies and our own prior knowledge about the game (we _know_ that a center piece is statistically likely to give us a higher chance of winning) we will evaluate every available move to the AI, and rate them quantitatively.

 > **_switching from ordinal to interval_** Notice the datatype change when we move from giving simple preferences of moves to actual scores of moves.
 Catalog this in your mind for future reference when considering datatypes!

-### 4.1.1 One-Step Look Ahead
+### 3.1.1 One-Step Look Ahead

 For now, when we rate our boards, we will only look 1-step ahead in gameplay.
 Hence the name we give this AI strategy, 1-step lookahead